NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 0:00 [m.
 1]--Part 1.

-piano primo
+The piano primo begins

-supporting chords in the secondo
+flowing line over supporting chords in the secondo as the singer

-adds a more dramatic downbeat rest, a higher upward leap, and a
+line.
+The second line adds a more dramatic downbeat rest, a

-descending octave on the appropriate word “fallen.”
-The
+higher upward leap, and a descending octave on the appropriate

-The first part ends with a half-close.
+becomes more prominent.
+The first part ends with a

 0:13 [m.
 1]--Part 1